AstroTechies/astroneermodding/docs/guides/aboutMods.rst

 If you ever need help or stuck with a mod you are trying to make ask in the `Astroneer Modding Discord <https://discord.gg/bBqdVYxu4k>`_ in the #making-mods-help channel.

-To get started go to the :doc:`settingUp` section.
+To get started go to the :doc:`basicSetup` section.